 There’s a place in England that saw the highest jump, fastest run, the first game, the biggest crowd – these ordinary places in our communities represent England’s amazing sporting history.

-On 6 May 1954, Roger Bannister became the first person break the 4 minute mile.
-At the time the track was called Iffley Road Track and Bannister was a 25 year old full-time medical student.
+On 6 May 1954, Roger Bannister became the first person to break the 4-minute mile.
+At the time the track was called Iffley Road Track and Bannister was a 25-year-old full-time medical student.
 He trained for just 45 minutes a day for the amateur athletics event, which drew a crowd of around 3,000 spectators.
 The roar of the crowd drowned out the announcement that Bannister had run the mile in 3 minutes 59.4 seconds – a world record he held for just 46 days.

 Although football was invented in the UK, the only trophy won by a British team during an international football competition was the World Cup in 1966 at Wembley.